luxeengine/luxe-docs/docs/tutorial/transform-link.md

 We use `Transform.link(entity: Entity, target: Entity)` to connect the jar to the player.
 The jar would be the entity, the target would be the player.

-When the jar is connected, it's transform values like position become relative to the parent.
+When the jar is connected, its transform values like position become relative to the parent.
 When position is `0,0` the child matches the parent position exactly.
 If it was `-10, 0` it would be 10 units to the left of the parent, regardless of where the parent was positioned (assuming no scale/rotation on the parent).

 !!! note ""
     This difference is called `world space` versus `local space`.
 Local space is relative to the parent, world space is relative to the world.
-    When a transform has no link, it's local space = world space.
+    When a transform has no link, its local space = world space.
 By default, methods operate on local space, but you can use methods like `Transform.set_pos_world` to explicitly refer to world space instead.

 ### linking the transforms